What is Integration Testing?

-|A||Test the interface link between Login Page and the Mail Box Page||Add the login details and click on the Login button to connect with||It should be redirected to the mailbox page|
+Add the login details and click on the Login button to connect with

-|B||Check the interface link between Mail Box and the Delete Mails Module.||From the mailbox page, select one mail and click on Delete button.||It should delete the selected mail, and deleted emails should appear in the Trash Folder.|
+It should delete the selected mail, and deleted emails should appear in the Trash Folder.

 Let us consider one more example where an IT developer is asked to develop an online shopping website that sells camping gear.
 Once requirements are gathered, analyzed, and processed, the developer is asked to develop different modules one by one.
 The major modules for this website are given below.

 - Product Catalogue

 These modules are assigned to different programmers, and they start coding on their machines.
 They will deploy modules on their own machines to check what is working and where improvements are required.
 Once development is complete, each of the modules is unit tested and found some defects.
 They are fixed and closed by developers themselves at the earlier stage.